 A relatively large number of people in Marietta telecommute to their jobs.
 Overall, about 10.34% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of Marietta are slightly better educated than the national average of 21.84% for all cities and towns, with 22.66% of adults in Marietta having a bachelor's degree or advanced degree.
+The education level of Marietta citizens is a little higher than the average for US cities and towns: 22.66% of adults in Marietta have at least a bachelor's degree.

 The per capita income in Marietta in 2022 was $34,862, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $139,448 for a family of four.
 However, Marietta contains both very wealthy and poor people as well.